emerril1/EpiSim-an-Epidemic-Simulator/README.md

 The main components of the simulator consist of six classes and a main program.
 The classes include: EnumeratedTypes, Virus, Person, Intervention, Population, and Simulation.

 The Virus class stores information about the virus, such as its name, infection rate, and cure rate.
+The Virus class also now stores a variable that gives the time till infection (e.g. how many days it takes an exposed person to become infected).

 The Person class represents an individual in the population.
 Each person has a unique ID and a health state, along with functions to become infected or cured.
 Every person begins in the Susceptible state at the start of a simulation.